sangram-2003/Book_For_01/README.md

 ﻿# Book_For_01
 REFERENCES

 1. A. C. Bhaktivedanta Swami Prabhupada.
 Bhagavad-gītā As It Is.
-Mumbai: Bhaktivedanta Book Trust, 1983 (rev. ed.). pp 946
+Mumbai: Bhaktivedanta Book Trust, 1983 (rev. ed.). pp. 946.
 2. A. C. Bhaktivedanta Swami Prabhupada. Śrīmad-Bhāgavatam (Bhāgavata Purāṇa).
 30 vols.
-Mumbai: Bhaktivedanta Book Trust, 1972–1977. pp ~12,000+. (set total).
+Mumbai: Bhaktivedanta Book Trust, 1972–1977. pp. ~12,000+ (set total).
 3. A. C. Bhaktivedanta Swami Prabhupada. Śrī Caitanya-caritāmṛta.
-Mumbai: Bhaktivedanta Book Trust, 1974–1975. pp ~9,000+. (set total)
+Mumbai: Bhaktivedanta Book Trust, 1974–1975. pp. ~9,000+ (set total).
 4. A. C. Bhaktivedanta Swami Prabhupada.
 The Nectar of Devotion.
-Mumbai: Bhaktivedanta Book Trust, 1970. pp 396.
+Mumbai: Bhaktivedanta Book Trust, 1970. pp. 396.
 5. A. C. Bhaktivedanta Swami Prabhupada.
 The Science of Self-Realization.
-Mumbai: Bhaktivedanta Book Trust, 1977. pp 384.
+Mumbai: Bhaktivedanta Book Trust, 1977. pp. 384.
 6. A. C. Bhaktivedanta Swami Prabhupada.
 Teachings of Lord Caitanya.
-Mumbai: Bhaktivedanta Book Trust, 1968. pp 358.
+Mumbai: Bhaktivedanta Book Trust, 1968. pp. 358.
 7. Bhaktivinoda Ṭhākura.
 Jaiva-Dharma.
-Various eds., Kolkata: Gaudiya Math. pp ~500.
+Various eds., Kolkata: Gaudiya Math. pp. ~500.
 8. Bhaktisiddhānta Sarasvatī Ṭhākura.
 Collected Works.
 Kolkata: Gaudiya Math. (multi-vol. set; thousands of pp.)
 9. Burke E. Rochford Jr. Hare Krishna in America.
-New Brunswick: Rutgers University Press, 1985. pp 304.
+New Brunswick: Rutgers University Press, 1985. pp. 304.
 10. Burke E. Rochford Jr. Hare Krishna Transformed.
-New York: NYU Press, 2007. pp 352.
+New York: NYU Press, 2007. pp. 352.
 11. Larry D. Shinn.
 The Hare Krishna in the West.
-Philadelphia: Westminster Press, 1985. pp 240.
+Philadelphia: Westminster Press, 1985. pp. 240.
 12. J. Stillson Judah.
 Hare Krishna and the Counterculture.
-New York: John Wiley & Sons, 1974. pp 286.
+New York: John Wiley & Sons, 1974. pp. 286.
 13. Kim Knott.
 My Sweet Lord: The Hare Krishna Movement.
-London: Routledge, 1986. pp 224.
+London: Routledge, 1986. pp. 224.
 14. Charles R. Brooks.
 The Hare Krishnas in India.
-Princeton: Princeton University Press, 1989. pp 320.
+Princeton: Princeton University Press, 1989. pp. 320.
 15. Edwin F. Bryant and Maria L. Ekstrand, eds.
 The Hare Krishna Movement: The Postcharismatic Fate of a Religious Transplant.
-New York: Columbia University Press, 2004. pp 496.
+New York: Columbia University Press, 2004. pp. 496.

 16. Graham Dwyer and Richard J. Cole, eds.
 The Hare Krishna Movement: Forty Years of Chant and Change.
 London: I.B.
-Tauris, 2007. pp 320.
+Tauris, 2007. pp. 320.
 17. Kimmo Ketola.
 The Hare Krishna Movement: The Post-Charismatic Fate of a Religious Transplant.
-Helsinki: Finnish Society for the Study of Religion, 2008. pp 328.
+Helsinki: Finnish Society for the Study of Religion, 2008. pp. 328.
 18. David G. Bromley and Larry D. Shinn, eds.
 Krishna Consciousness in the West.
-Lewisburg: Bucknell University Press, 1989. pp 272.
+Lewisburg: Bucknell University Press, 1989. pp. 272.
 19. Guy L. Beck.
 Sonic Liturgy: Ritual and Music in Hindu Tradition and Beyond.
-Columbia: University of South Carolina Press, 2012. pp 240.
+Columbia: University of South Carolina Press, 2012. pp. 240.
 20. John Stratton Hawley.
 A Storm of Songs: India and the Idea of the Bhakti Movement.
-Cambridge, MA: Harvard University Press, 2015. pp 384.
+Cambridge, MA: Harvard University Press, 2015. pp. 384.
 21. John Carman and Vasudha Narayanan, eds.
 The Vernacular Veda: Revelation, Recitation, and Ritual.
-Columbia: University of South Carolina Press, 1994. pp 272.
+Columbia: University of South Carolina Press, 1994. pp. 272.
 22. Julius Lipner.
 Hindus: Their Religious Beliefs and Practices.
 2nd ed.
-London: Routledge, 2010. pp 344.
+London: Routledge, 2010. pp. 344.
 23. Karen Pechilis.
 The Embodiment of Bhakti.
-New York: Oxford University Press, 1999. pp 272.
+New York: Oxford University Press, 1999. pp. 272.
 24. Swami Tapasyānanda.
 Bhakti Schools of Vedanta.
-Chennai: Sri Ramakrishna Math, 1990. pp 320.
+Chennai: Sri Ramakrishna Math, 1990. pp. 320.
 25. Steven J. Gelberg (Subhananda Dasa).
 “The Future of the Hare Krishna Movement: Problems and Prospects.”
 ISKCON Studies Journal 1 (1990): pp. 35–58.
 26. Burke E. Rochford Jr. “Family Formation, Culture, and Change in the Hare Krishna Movement.”
 Sociology of Religion 58, no. 1 (1997): pp. 23–40.
 27. Larry D. Shinn.
 “The Transformation of Charisma in the Hare Krishna Movement.”
 Sociological Analysis 38, no. 2 (1977): pp. 141–154.
 28. Edwin F. Bryant.
 “Krishna Consciousness in the United States: A Study of Religious Transplantation.”
 Religion 29, no. 1 (1999): pp. 65–90.
 29. E. Burke Rochford Jr. “Renunciation and Reformulation: A Study of Conversion in an American Hare Krishna Community.”
 Journal for the Scientific Study of Religion 24, no. 4 (1985): pp. 402–413.
 30. Thomas J. Hopkins.
 “The Social and Religious Background of the Hare Krishna Movement.”
 In Bromley & Shinn, Krishna Consciousness in the West (1989), pp. 31–50.

 31. Klaus K. Klostermaier.
 “Bhakti: The Personalism of Hinduism.”
 Numen 23, no. 1 (1976): pp. 60–71.
 32. Guy L. Beck.
 “Kirtan in ISKCON: Sound, Emotion, and Community.”
 In Dwyer & Cole, The Hare Krishna Movement (2007), pp. 105–124.
 33. Charles R. Brooks.
 “Vrindaban, ISKCON, and the Pilgrimage of Devotees.”
-In Bryant & Ekstrand (2004), pp. 255–279
+In Bryant & Ekstrand (2004), pp. 255–279.
 34. Graham Dwyer.
 “ISKCON and the Uses of Tradition.”
 In Dwyer & Cole (2007), pp. 1–22.
 35. Richard J. Cole.
 “Food for Life: Prasadam and Public Service.”
 In Dwyer & Cole (2007), pp. 223–241.
 36. Nori J. Muster.
 Betrayal of the Spirit: My Life behind the Headlines of the Hare Krishna Movement.
-Urbana: University of Illinois Press, 1997.
-288 pp.
+Urbana: University of Illinois Press, 1997. pp. 288.
 37. E. Burke Rochford Jr. “Charisma and Community: The Sociology of the Hare Krishna Movement.”
 Sociological Analysis 43, no. 3 (1982): pp. 255–267.
 38. Charles Prebish.
 “Ethical Challenges in New Religious Movements: The Case of ISKCON.”
 Journal of Dharma 12, no. 3–4 (1987): pp. 275–292.
 39. T. W. Allen.
 “Airport Evangelism and the Public Sphere: ISKCON’s Book Distribution.”
 Journal of Contemporary Religion 9, no. 2 (1994): pp. 131–146.
 40. Kim Knott.
 “Insiders and Outsiders: Researching ISKCON.”
 Religion 19, no. 1 (1989): pp. 3–17.
 41. Anuthama Dasi & Kripamoya Das.
 ISKCON Communications Handbook.
-London: ISKCON Communications, 2002.
-180 pp.
+London: ISKCON Communications, 2002. pp. 180.
 42. Graham M. Schweig.
 Dance of Divine Love: India’s Classic Sacred Love Story: The Rāsa Līlā of Krishna.
-Princeton: Princeton University Press, 2005.
-384 pp.
+Princeton: Princeton University Press, 2005. pp. 384.
 43. Edwin Bryant.
 Krishna: A Sourcebook.
-New York: Oxford University Press, 2007.
-584 pp.
+New York: Oxford University Press, 2007. pp. 584.
 44. Kenneth R. Valpey (Krishna Kshetra Swami).
 Attending Krishna’s Image: Chaitanya Vaisnava Murti-seva as Devotional Truth.
-London: Routledge, 2019.
-232 pp.
+London: Routledge, 2019. pp. 232.
 45. Ferdinando Sardella.
 Modern Hindu Personalism: The History, Life, and Thought of Bhaktisiddhānta Sarasvatī.
-New York: Oxford University Press, 2013.
-336 pp
+New York: Oxford University Press, 2013. pp. 336.
 46. Ferdinando Sardella and Lucian Wong, eds.
 The Legacy of Vaiṣṇava Saints: Modern Gauḍīya Vaiṣṇavism in Global Perspective.
-New Delhi: Oxford University Press, 2023.
-384 pp.
+New Delhi: Oxford University Press, 2023. pp. 384.
 47. Maya Warrier.
 “The Seva Ethic and the Spirit of Service in Modern Hinduism.”
 Journal of the American Academy of Religion 85, no. 2 (2017): pp. 416–453.
 48. Anna S. King and John Brockington, eds.
 The Intimate Other: Love Divine in Indic Religions.
-New Delhi: Orient BlackSwan, 2005.
-280 pp.
+New Delhi: Orient BlackSwan, 2005. pp. 280.
 49. Vasudha Narayanan.
 “Bhakti and Community: Negotiating Identity in the Diaspora.”
 International Journal of Hindu Studies 3, no. 2 (1999): pp. 157–179.
 50. Thomas J. Hopkins.
 The Hindu Religious Tradition.
 3rd ed.
-Long Grove, IL: Waveland Press, 2004.
-384 pp.
+Long Grove, IL: Waveland Press, 2004. pp. 384.

 51. Guy L. Beck.
 Sacred Sound: Experiencing Music in World Religions.
-Waterloo: Wilfrid Laurier University Press, 2006.
-312 pp.
+Waterloo: Wilfrid Laurier University Press, 2006. pp. 312.
 52. E. Burke Rochford Jr. “Childhood Socialization in the Hare Krishna Movement.”
-Sociology of Religion 44, no. 2 (1983): pp. 147–162
+Sociology of Religion 44, no. 2 (1983): pp. 147–162.
 53. Larry D. Shinn.
 “Women in the Hare Krishna Movement: Feminist Reappraisals.”
 Journal of Dharma 14, no. 3–4 (1989): pp. 293–310.
 54. Kim Knott.
 “Boundaries and Emotions in ISKCON Communities.”
 Social Compass 36, no. 1 (1989): pp. 77–91.
 55. E. Burke Rochford Jr. and K. Bailey.
 “Recruitment, Commitment, and Retention in the Hare Krishna Movement.”
 Sociological Inquiry 48, no. 1 (1978): pp. 35–50.
 56. Thomas J. Hopkins.
 “ISKCON’s Place in the History of Religions.”
 In Bryant & Ekstrand, The Hare Krishna Movement (2004): pp. 23–45.
 57. Julius Lipner.
 “The Rise of Hindu New Religious Movements in the West.”
 Religion 18, no. 3 (1988): pp. 237–255.
 58. John Stratton Hawley.
 Krishna, The Butter Thief.
-Princeton: Princeton University Press, 1981.
-254 pp.
+Princeton: Princeton University Press, 1981. pp. 254.
 59. Shrivatsa Goswami.
 “Gaudiya Vaishnavism and ISKCON: Continuities and Tensions.”
 In Dwyer & Cole, The Hare Krishna Movement (2007): pp. 61–83.
 60. Graham M. Schweig.
 Bhakti and Embodiment: Configuring Divine Love in Kṛṣṇa Bhakti.
-New York: Oxford University Press, 2020.
-280 pp.
+New York: Oxford University Press, 2020. pp. 280.

 61. Hugh B. Urban.
 Zorba the Buddha: Sex, Spirituality, and Capitalism in the Global Osho Movement.
 Urbana: University of Illinois Press, 2005.
 312 pp. (comparative with ISKCON).
 62. Diana L. Eck.
 India: A Sacred Geography.
 New York: Harmony Books, 2012.
 576 pp.
 63. Anuttama Dasa.
 “ISKCON and Interfaith Dialogue: Building Bridges.”
 ISKCON Communications Journal 10 (2002): pp. 15–32